MCP server

 Auth model

-The 1000-event meter is the only gate.
-When it exhausts, createSimulatorSession returns status: "auth_required" with a verification URL.
-The agent calls completeAuthLink to poll the backend; the developer signs up with email (no payment) at the URL; the backend issues a token; the original tool call retries automatically.
+The browser simulator is the one exception.
+The first createSimulatorSession call returns status: "auth_required" with a verification URL.
+The agent calls completeAuthLink to poll the backend; the developer signs up with a free email-only account at the URL (Google or email + password, no payment); the backend issues a token; the original tool call retries automatically.
+After linking, simulator sessions are unlimited.

-There is no paid tier at launch.
+There is no paid tier.
 Full auth model: /docs/mcp-server/auth and /docs/resources/pricing.

 Privacy and telemetry